Frequently asked questions about Distance and Online Credit Learning

 How do I register for a distance learning course?

-What technology do I need to take an online course?
+What technology do I need to take an online or blended course?

 Recommended computer/technical requirements: